2. Initializing your project and first application

 Configure the Unity project for Windows Mixed Reality

-- Switch to Universal Windows Platform by selecting Universal Windows Platform.
-Click the Switch Platform button to switch platforms.
+Select the Universal Windows Platform and click the Switch Platform button to switch platforms.
 Applications running on HoloLens 2 are required to be Universal Windows Platform (UWP) compatible.

-NOTE: While not used in this section, some other common capabilities you might want to enable include the microphone for voice commands, and InternetClient for connecting to services requiring a network connection.
+While not used in this section, some other common capabilities you might want to enable include the Microphone for voice commands, and InternetClient for connecting to services requiring a network connection.

 Import the Mixed Reality Toolkit

-Import the Mixed Reality Toolkit package by clicking on Assets>Import>Custom Package.
-Find the Mixed Reality Toolkit package downloaded in Step 1 and open it to begin the importing process.
-Please allow a few minutes for the importing process.
+Import the Mixed Reality Toolkit package that you downloaded in the previous step.
+Start by clicking on Assets > Import > Custom Package, select Microsoft.MixedReality.Toolkit.Unity.Foundation.2.1.0.unitypackage and open it to begin the importing process.
+Allow a few minutes for the importing process to complete.

 Configure the Mixed Reality Toolkit

-- Configure the MRTK by selecting Mixed Reality Toolkit > Configure from the menu bar.
-If you don't see this menu item after importing the mixed reality toolkit, please restart Unity.
+Add the Mixed Reality Toolkit to your current scene by selecting Mixed Reality Toolkit > Add to Scene and Configure.. from the menu bar.
+If you don't see this menu item after importing the mixed reality toolkit, restart Unity.

-Note: You may see a pop-up dialog box asking to select a profile for the Mixed Reality Toolkit.
-If so, select Ok, and choose the profile named "DefaultMixedRealityToolkitConfigurationProfile."
+You may see a pop-up dialog box for selecting a profile for the Mixed Reality Toolkit.
+Choose the profile named DefaultHoloLens2ConfigurationProfile by double-clicking it.

-- Your scene will have several new items and modifications in it from the MRTK.
-Save your scene under a different name by clicking File>Save As, and give your scene a name, such as BaseScene.
+Your scene will have several new items and modifications.
+Save your scene under a different name by clicking File > Save As..., and give your scene a name, such as BaseScene.
 Keep your scene organized by saving it to the Scenes folder in your project’s Assets folder.

 Build your application to your device

-Ensure the scene you want to try is in the Scenes in Build list by clicking on the Add Open Scenes button.
+Ensure the scene you just created is in the Scenes in Build list by clicking on the Add Open Scenes button while your scene is open in Unity.

 Press the Build button to begin the build process.